-And based on the thoughts of what could have been then and what could be now (if I still would have the gumption — and the charisma — to go for it), I want to turn that above linked prompt from F.C. and turn it on its ear a little bit: Since there was no night at the prom for me to tell you about from my high school days, I could always imagine going to a grownup prom today.
+And based on the thoughts of what could have been then and what could be now (if I still would have the gumption — and the charisma — to go for it), I want to turn that above linked prompt from F.C. and turn it on its ear a little bit: Since there was no night at the high school prom for me to tell you about, I could always imagine going to a grownup prom today.
 I could also imagine going as Allison.
-And perhaps there would be someone in the same circumstance as I: Shy to others, can’t dance worth a lick, preferring to stay on the sidelines for most of the night.
+And perhaps there would be someone in the same circumstance as I: Shy towards others, can’t dance worth a lick, preferring to stay on the sidelines for most of the night.
 Perhaps the two of us could recall the proms we never went to:

 They had my prom in the school gym

 You say it was at a dance hall, huh?

 And the kids came in limos